 The available alternative, smooth finish, transparent 50 micron DuPont Mylar film is preferred by some sailors, particularly for jibs, because tell-tales are readily visible from both sides of the sail.
-This untreated film may be more durable.
+This film with the untreated surface may be more durable.

-Jibs have pocket tape reininforced luffs with a wire forestay inserted.
+Jibs have pocket tape reinforced luffs with a wire forestay inserted.

-Mainsails have pocket tape reinforced luffs with a wire jackstay inserted and are pierced for this wire to be attached to the mast with eight firm ties, tied without or with a 1.5 mm (matchstick) spacer.
-Sail camber can be trimmed by adjusting the backstay to bend the masthead aft.
-The mainsail luff allowance is cut to suit a straight mast and will accept only little aft mast bend to adjust camber at the head of the sail and mast-ram position to adjust camber of the mid and lower sail sections.
+Mainsails have pocket tape reinforced luffs with a wire jackstay inserted and are pierced for this wire to be attached to the mast with five loose ties, tied with a small ( 2.00 mm diameter ) spacer.
+Sail camber can be trimmed by adjusting the backstay and mast-ram.
+The mainsail luff allowance is primarily cut to suit a straight mast but the sail is tolerant of back-stay induced aft mast bend to adjust camber at the head of the sail and mast-ram position to adjust camber of the mid and lower sail sections.
 The main-sails are readily set up.

 All reinforcing patches are white for a clean appearance, but for identification you can choose from a selection of coloured luff pocket tapes for both mainsail and jib.

-The black IOM insignia is standard and you can choose, at extra charge, to have registration numbers and country designation letters clearly and neatly applied using one-time stencils and black permanent ink.
+The black IOM insignia is applied as standard and you can choose, at extra charge, to have registration numbers and country designation letters clearly and neatly applied using one-time stencils and black permanent ink.

-The sails are supplied with luff wires inserted and are rolled smoothly between brown paper within 90 mm diameter cardboard shipping tubes.
+The sails are supplied with luff wires inserted and rolled smoothly between brown paper within 90 mm diameter cardboard shipping tubes.